robertbiv/flappyvue/README.md

 # flappyvue

-A Flappy Bird clone built with Vue.js 3 and Firebase for high score tracking.
+A Flappy Bird clone built with Vue.js 3 and utilizing Firebase for high score tracking.

 ## About